mosin96/tg-planning-poker/README.md

-# Planning Poker Bot for Telegram
+# Planning Poker Bot for Telegram Russian Version
 This bot allows to play Planning Poker game in group chat.

 # Usage